htedeschi/parks-and-rec-api/README.md

 *Not that you have to, but if you want to support me, you can by buying me a bottle of vanilla coke* ✌ [PayPal](http://paypal.me/henriquetedeschi), [Venmo](https://venmo.com/Henrique-Tedeschi)

 ## Disclaimer
-All data provided from this API was scrubbed from Wikipedia following the [Wikipedia's Text of Creative Commons Attribution-ShareAlike 3.0 Unported License](https://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License).
+All data provided from this API was scraped from Wikipedia following the [Wikipedia's Text of Creative Commons Attribution-ShareAlike 3.0 Unported License](https://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License).
 This API is NOT an official API, and it is provided *"as is"* without expressed or implied warranty of any kind.
 Please use at your own risk and discretion.

 ## License
 This Api os provided under the MIT License.
 See the [LICENSE](https://github.com/htedeschi/parks-and-rec-api/blob/master/LICENSE) file for details.